-A tile is a child element of a dashboard in Optimizely Analytics that displays the results of an analytical computation (such as a chart) or acts as a control (such as a filter) that drives the results shown in the dashboard.
+A tile is a child element of a dashboard in Optimizely Analytics that displays the results of an analytical computation (like a chart) or acts as a control (like a filter) that drives the results shown in the dashboard.
+When you add a new tile to a dashboard, it automatically displays at the bottom.
 You can add the following types of tiles to a dashboard:

 Visualization tile